ptsim/vecbackup/README.md

 * Keep one version per month otherwise
 * All extra versions are deleted
 * The unused chunk files are not deleted until you run ```vecbackup purge-unused```.

+### Q: Are repositories compatible across platforms (Linux/MacOS/Windows)?
+* Yes.
+You can restore files from a repository that was created on a different platform.
+* Use the path sperator for the current platform when specifying paths and excluded file patterns.
+* Files are backed up and restored verbatim.
+Files are treated as a bunch of bytes and not interpreted.
+In particular, no line ending conversion, unicode normalization or any other change is done when backing up or restoring.
+File names are also recorded as-is.

 ### Q: Can this back up directly to the cloud?
 * Yes!